dawid-cloudvisor/wafr-documentation/docs/security/SEC02-BP05.md

 ---
 title: SEC02-BP05 - Audit and rotate credentials periodically
 layout: default
-parent: SEC02 - How do you manage identities for people and machines?
+parent: SEC02 - How do you manage authentication for people and machines?
 grand_parent: Security
 nav_order: 5
 ---